rxi/dyad/doc/api.md

 Immediately closes the `stream`, discarding any data left in its write buffer.

 #### void dyad\_setTimeout(dyad\_Stream \*stream, double seconds)
-Sets the number of seconds the `stream` can go without any activity before it is automatically closed.
+Sets the number of seconds the `stream` can go without any activity (receiving or sending data) before it is automatically closed.
 If `0` seconds is set then the stream will never timeout, this is the default.

 #### void dyad\_setNoDelay(dyad\_Stream \*stream, int opt)
 If `opt` is `1` then Nagle's algorithm is disabled for the stream's socket,